4GeeksAcademy/javascript-beginner-exercises-tutorial/README.md

 $ npm i breathecode-cli -g
 ```

 2) Clone or download this repository.
-Once you downloading is complete, you will find a new folder with a subdirectory called "exercises" that contains all the exercises within.
+Once downloading is complete, you will find a new folder with a subdirectory called "exercises" that contains all the exercises within.

 3) Start the tutorial/exercises by running the following command from the root of the project: